fokoid/gitlab-ci-website/docs/help/intro.md

 a process called compilation,
 before they are placed on the web server.

-[Google AppEngine][AppEngine] is a _platform as a service_ [PaaS][PaaS] where
+[Google App Engine][AppEngine] is a _platform as a service_ [PaaS][PaaS] where
 developers can host their apps.
-While the main focus of AppEngine is apps with serverside logic, it also supports static files, meaning it is possible to host a Jekyll generated site there.
+While the main focus of App Engine is apps with serverside logic, it also supports static files, meaning it is possible to host a Jekyll generated site there.

-The purpose of this repository is to provide boilerplate code to automate the process of building a site with Jekyll and deploying it to Google AppEngine.
+The purpose of this repository is to provide boilerplate code to automate the process of building a site with Jekyll and deploying it to Google App Engine.
 This repository _is not_ a finished product you can use out of the box.
 It simply provides a few sample files you can start from to implement automatic build and deployment of your static site on [GitLab CI][GitLabCI].